-The Group's financial risks are managed primarily by the Chief Executive Officer, including external consultation advice as required, as a part of the day-to-day management of the Group's affairs.
-Finance and risk reporting is a standard item in the report presented at each Board meeting.
+The Group's financial risks are managed primarily by the Executive Officer, including external consultation advice as required, as a part of the day-to-day management of the Group's affairs.
+Finance and risk reporting are standard items in the report presented at each Board meeting.